Skip to main content

 8. Impact of Scholarship

-9. Engagement and Societal Impact
+9. Societal Engagement and Societal Impact

-How Graduating From Programs With AACSB Accreditation Can Improve Careers
+How Graduating from Programs With AACSB Accreditation Can Improve Careers

 A college degree is a major investment, and students should choose programs that can provide the best possible returns.
 Students who graduate from AACSB-accredited schools gain worldwide recognition from top employers, and in many cases, some employers will only hire students who graduate from AACSB-accredited programs for business roles.
-Choosing a school with AACSB accreditation gives students more access to recruiters, higher salaries and more fulfilling roles.

 Because only 6% of business schools have achieved AACSB accreditation, it’s widely considered the gold standard, and it sets a quality benchmark for business education around the world.
+The Walker College of Business at Appalachian State University is part of that exclusive group and has been AACSB-accredited since 1976.

 Secure Your Future With a Business Degree From an AACSB-Accredited College